coderespawn/dungeon-architect-user-guide-ue4/source/04b_builders.md

 ![City Builder](../assets/images/city_builder_toon_city.jpg)

 There's a simple game that uses the city builder.
 The cities are procedurally generated using Dungeon Architect.
-Dungeon architect also spawns waypoints for the pedestrians to walk around the city
+In this game, Dungeon architect also spawns waypoints for the pedestrians to walk around the city

 ![Zombie City Game Demo](../assets/images/city_builder_zombie_city.png)